cwcowell/cwcowell.github.io/index.md

 layout: default
 ---

-# Cowell Technical Training

-*Patient and painless technical training for non-technical people.*

-## Elevator pitch

 It’s hard to find good technical training for non-technical people.
 Training often goes too fast.
 It doesn’t adjust to the background knowledge of the students.
 And it tries to teach too much instead of concentrating on the important parts.

-Rose City Technical Training is different.
-Our mission is to introduce technical topics to non-technical audiences.
-Our approach is based on the Pareto Principle, which says that 80% of results come from 20% of effort.
-We concentrate on the first 20% of each subject we teach, since that’s often all our students will ever need to know.
-Result?
-Our training is approachable, confidence-inspiring, and highly relevant for students with little or no technical background.
+I think there's a better approach.
+By focusing only on the core concepts within the topic, and by going at a pace suited for each individual student no matter what their technical background, I give my clients the confidence to apply their new skills the very next day.
+This style of training is approachable, confidence-inspiring, and highly relevant.

 ## Contact

-<code>hello@cowelltech.com</code>

-503-309-2716
+<b>Phone:</b> 503-309-2716
+<b>Email:</b> <code>hello@cowelltech.com</code><br/>

 ## Services

-In short, I train non-technical or less-technical audiences in technical topics.
+In short, I teach technical subjects to non-technical or less-technical audiences.
 Since this sort of training can take different forms, the first step is to work with you to figure out things like:

 + Format: one-on-one or small group (up to 20 people)
 + Location: your workplace, video conference, or co-working space
 + Topics (see a full list [here](#topics))

 ## Sample use cases

+These are just some of the ways Cowell Technical Training can accelerate your career, boost your confidence, or open new opportunities.

 + A new **technical writer** with a strong journalism background but little experience with computers gets a headstart by learning **Linux/macOS terminal commands, DITA, Oxygen,** and **Git**.
 + A **manual tester** moves into a higher-paying test automation role by learning the basics of **Java, object-oriented programming concepts,** and **Selenium.**